oshkoshbagoshh/penta-accessibility-toolkit/README.md

 The project is licensed under the MIT license.

 ### Contact
-- collaboration is welcome.
+- I want you to know that collaboration is welcome.
 - amirjavadi25@gmail.com
 - https://www.pentecost.ai/contact
--